COMSOC-Community/comsoc-website/docs/workshops.md

 The coordination of the series is in the hands of a [Steering Committee](#steering-committee) serving at the pleasure of the community.

+**COMSOC-2025:** The 10th International Workshop on Computational Social Choice will take place in Vienna in September 2025!
+It will be chaired by Péter Biró (Budapest) and Jiehua Chen (Vienna).
+Exact dates and more information coming soon.

 {% assign sorted_workshops = site.data.workshops | sort: 'year' | reverse %}
 {% for workshop in sorted_workshops %}
 <div class="workshop-wrapper">